The first time I built a health product from scratch, the founder asked me a simple question: "Can we just use Google Sheets to track patient data?"

 We built a 20-member Clinician Advisory Board spanning OB-GYNs, nurse practitioners, urologists, naturopaths, and integrative medicine doctors across the US and UK.
 We designed an AI clinical validation system: a 5-step quality assurance process that used AI to simulate panel reviews on quiz outputs before they reached patients.

-This was not a rubber stamp.
+This wasn't a rubber stamp.
 The CAB challenged our symptom clustering model.
 They refined our phase detection logic.
 They pushed back when the confidence scoring was too aggressive.
 One clinician's feedback on the quiz results page, that we needed to normalize symptoms before explaining them, changed the entire content architecture.

 At a longevity health startup, the dynamic was similar.
 We co-designed the Sperity Score, a daily wellness metric integrating HRV, glucose, biomarkers, and fitness evaluations, directly with physicians.
-The doctors were not just validators.
+The doctors weren't just validators.
 They were co-designers.
 The score worked because it reflected how clinicians actually think about patient health, not how engineers assumed they would.

 Deterministic over probabilistic